-Applicants should submit evidence in the last 5 years of chemical pathology practice:

-- record of periodic assessment undertaken during training; - revalidation /appraisal portfolio.
+Appraisals and assessments Applicants should submit evidence from the last five years of diagnostic neuropathology practice: record of periodic assessment undertaken during training; revalidation /appraisal portfolio.
 For non training posts you should provide evidence of ongoing evaluation of your performance.
 This may take the format of formal appraisals by the department head or line manager (clinical director, medical director, professor).
 In the UK, a revalidation or appraisal portfolio would be appropriate (if it is completed retrospectively less weight will be given to the information provided).
 Alternative evidence may include letters (written at the time) commenting on your performance.
 In addition where no formal appraisal or assessment forms are available you must provide information on the method of career review or progression There are many different forms of assessment which form part of the various CCT curricula.
 Many of these tools are available for those not in training to use.

-RITAs, ARCPs and training assessments Formal records of assessment have been in place in the UK since 1996 (for posts of Registrar, Specialist Registrar, and Specialty Registrar).
+For further information doctors should contact the Training and Educational Standards Department the College on training@rcpath.org RITAs, ARCPs and training assessments Formal records of assessment have been in place in the UK since 1996 (for posts of Registrar, Specialist Registrar, and Specialty Registrar).
 If you have undertaken training in the UK in these grades you should provide a copy of your formal records.
 In addition if you held any of these approved training posts (except locum posts), please provide evidence of your training number.
-Applicants should submit records of periodic assessment undertaken during training (if you have undertaken recognised specialist or specialty training in the UK must provide a copy of all Records of In-Training Assessment [RITAs] or Annual Reviews of Competence Progression [ARCPs] undertaken.
+Applicants should submit records of periodic assessment undertaken during training (if you have undertaken recognised specialist or specialty training in the UK you must provide a copy of all Records of In-Training Assessment [RITAs] or Annual Reviews of Competence Progression [ARCPs] undertaken.
 These will also be checked directly by the Royal College of Pathologists).
 If that training was recognised by relevant authorities outside the UK please provide evidence and recognition standards.
-If areas for development were highlighted please provide evidence to demonstrate that you have subsequently addressed them.
-There are many different forms of assessment which form part of the CCT curriculum.
+If areas for development were highlighted please provide evidence to demonstrate that you have subsequently addressed them There are many different forms of assessment which form part of the CCT curriculum.
 Many of these tools are available for those not in training to use.

-360° and multi-source feedback You may wish to supply evidence of feedback from colleagues of all levels (peers, nursing, auxiliary staff, patients, management) completed at the time and may be in the format of letters, references for posts applied for etc. Applicants if possible should submit evidence from the last five years of chemical pathology practice for example: • multi-source feedback (including feedback from patients) or external or peer-review reports Awards and discretionary points letters You must provide copies of certificates and letters.
-Personal development plans (PDP) For details of what to include please see NHS appraisal information .
-You must also provide evidence of review of your PDP at appraisal.
+360° and multi-source feedback You may wish to supply evidence of feedback from colleagues of all levels (peers, nursing, auxiliary staff, patients, management) completed at the time and may be in the format of letters, references for posts applied for etc. Applicants if possible should submit evidence from the last five years of diagnostic neuropathology practice for example: Awards and discretionary points letters You must provide copies of certificates and letters.
+Personal development plans (PDP) For details of what to include please see NHS appraisal information You must also provide evidence of review of your PDP at appraisal.
 PDPs normally form part of your annual appraisal system and you should submit them with appraisal documentation.